KDE/digikam-doc/export_tools/inaturalist_export.rst

 On the bottom of the settings view, you can set the upload **Options** for the images.
 If the **Resize photos before uploading** option is selected, the photos will be resized before transferring to iNaturalist.
 The values will be read from the **JPEG quality** and **Maximum Dimension** settings, which can be used to adjust the maximum height and the compression.
 The width calculation will be done so as to have the aspect ratio conserved.

+A special option is available to **Write the photo ID to the source image**.
+The identification number used to upload to your iNaturalist account will be recorded in the XMP metadata from file in your collection.

 On the middle of the settings view, you can tune the **Observation** properties.
 The most important one is to identify the subject using the iNaturalist database by entering words in **Identification** text field.
 The tool will query the remote server to search the best entries with a preview.
 If one item match with the observation subject, just select it.

 .. figure:: images/export_inaturalist_search.webp